Đàm Vĩnh Hưng: Music ability

-According to him, in some music shows, he tend to sings many genres, which some of them are not his best, to entertain the audiences, because "If I don't try many genres, I won't be able to gain many fans and audiences, I won't be able to perform at plenty music shows.
+According to him, in some music shows, he tend to sings many genres, which some of them aren't his best, to entertain the audiences, because "If I don't try many genres, I won't be able to gain many fans and audiences, I won't be able to perform at plenty music shows.
 Meaning I'm able to sing different genres for being such a talented singer".